 Oil on Wheel Covers

-I started working with the wheel covers about eight years ago when I had the desire to drastically change the format of my paintings.
+I started working with the wheel covers in 2008 when I had the desire to drastically change the format of my paintings.
 The idea of re-purposing a found object appealed to me, economically and environmentally, and I like the way the decorative quality of the metal becomes an ‘instant frame’.

 These oil paintings are executed on archival, sanded and oil-primed stainless steel panels which are mounted on prepared vintage stainless steel/chrome wheel covers.